 - Laboratory studies may be obtained to look at blood counts, electrolytes, markers of inflammation, liver function, kidney function and stool studies.
 A blood test may be ordered that measures antibody levels that help determine the difference between ulcerative colitis and Crohn’s Disease.

 - Colonoscopy to look at the tissue of the colon and last part of the small intestine, the terminal ileum.
 Sample of the tissue (biopsies) can be taken to be examined with a microscope.

 - Upper endoscopy to look at the esophagus (the tube that connects the mouth to the stomach), stomach and first part of the small intestine, the duodenum.

 - Imaging studies may be obtained including barium studies with an enema, a small bowel follow through, or a computed tomography (CT) or magnetic resonance imaging (MRI)

 How is it treated?

 There is no cure at this point for Crohn’s Disease.
-Medicines are used to treat symptoms and to decrease inflammation and activity of the immune system so the tissue of the GI tract can heal.
+Medicines are used to treat symptoms and to decrease inflammation so the tissue of the GI tract can heal.
 The goal of treatment is to “induce remission,” meaning getting symptoms and inflammation under control.
 After remission is achieved, the goal is to “maintain remission”.
-There are multiple types of drugs used to treat Crohn’s Disease.

 What can I do about my Crohn's Disease?

-Avoid nonsteroidal anti-inflammatory drugs, (ex.
-Ibuprofen or naproxen) because these can worsen disease.
+- Avoid nonsteroidal anti-inflammatory drugs, (ex.
+Ibuprofen or naproxen) because these can worsen the condition.

 Inflammatory Bowel Disease (IBD)